nikhil-x-gupta/visual-ai/publish/README.md

 - Developers may have project for demo, dev, test and more ( group the assets)
 - Developers need to use their own docker repository (specify own docker account)

-The tooling outlined below addresses these concerns and builds on top of existing infrastructure
+The tooling outlined here addresses these issues and builds all the container images as per the specified target.

 ### Automated Steps

 Start with reviewing Makefile for targets.

-### Setup ENVIRONMENT variables.
+### `MUST` Setup ENVIRONMENT variables.
 See `Register` directory for all the **ENVIRONMENT** variables. `All of them` apply here as well.
 Create a file `APP_ENV` and source them before starting to build and publish the services.

 ### Build and publish images to docker and services to IEAM exchange.